AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## No Waiver

-No failure or delay by either party in exercising any right, power, or remedy under this Agreement shall operate as a waiver of any such right, power, or remedy.
-The waiver by either party of any breach of any provision of this Agreement shall not be construed as a waiver of any subsequent breach of the same or any other provision.
+No waiver by Licensor of any breach of this Agreement by Licensee shall be considered as a waiver of any subsequent breach of the same or any other provision.

 ## Entire Agreement